-SQ and SQr improve the total coverage regardless of propagation probability (PP) used in ICM (Table \ref{tab:results_all_param}).
-They are of course affected by it in a similar way as single stage seeding, i.e., smaller the PP is the smaller coverage we have.
+SQ and SQr improve the total coverage regardless of the propagation probability (PP) used in ICM (Table \ref{tab:results_all_param}).
+They are of course affected by it in a similar way as single stage seeding, i.e., smaller the PP is, the smaller coverage we have.

-For higher PP (PP $\geqslant$ 0.1) where SQ and SQr cannot improve the coverage too much, since usually the entire network is activated, they allow to save seeding budget.
-As mentioned before, this is powerful advantage of sequential seeding where by observing the process we can decide to stop acquiring additional seeds and save our budget.
+For higher PP (PP $\geqslant$ 0.1) where SQ and SQr cannot improve the coverage too much, since usually the entire network is activated, they allow to save the seeding budget.
+As mentioned before, this is a powerful advantage of sequential seeding where by observing the process we can decide to stop acquiring additional seeds and save our budget.

-In terms of process duration, SQ and SQr affect more the spreads where we have smaller propagation probability.
-However, this could also be caused by a simple fact that SQ and SQr ended "earlier" because there was no one else to activate.
+In terms of process duration, SQ and SQr affect more spreads where we have smaller propagation probability.
+However, this could also be caused by the simple fact that SQ and SQr ended "earlier" because there was no one else to activate.